un-nf/404/README.md

 - (Linux/Mac: `sudo route add default gw <vm-host-only-ip>`)

 > Some additional tinkering may be required.
 Feel free to leave a comment or open an issue with suggestions on improving the setup process. *If you have any experience developing with the Linux kernel, I am interested in building a minimal kernel with only the key elements, but beyond my scope (for the time being) and would love some assistance or guidance.*

-## Why *shouldn't* I install and run this on my machine?

-If you do not understand JavaScript, or if you don't take the time to look through the code, there is almost no point in you downloading this proxy.
-The point of this is not to be a privacy proxy. **Not yet.** This repository, in its current state, is experimental and intended only for educational, research, and development purposes.

-### Things will break

-Routing your traffic through this proxy now means your browser *will* break.
-Chrome most certainly does not like it when you route traffic through this proxy.
-As mentioned earlier, Firefox is much more forgiving.

-Your web page will look... strange.
-Most sites *will* be readable, but if the server thinks it's talking to Firefox, your Chrome page will not load 100% properly.
-Breakage is much less frequent in Firefox.
-Experimenting witn the JavaScript for canvas/webGL may improve functionality.

-I do not know the long term effects on account usage.
-I have been logging-in via this proxy using my personal Google, Microsoft, and Apple accounts for the last 6-ish months, and I have experienced no retaliation (bans and whatnot).
-That is *not* to say you will have the same experience. **I *strongly* recommend that you use alternate/disposable accounts if you're going to be testing OAuth or other login flows.**

-I am not a cybersecurity engineer.
-I hammered this together and may have missed something important.
-Feel free to reach out with security vulnerabilities @ 404mesh@proton.me

 ## The dream